 Remaining active is very important for mental health and wellbeing.
 Many school sporting competitions have been postponed and substitute activities like going outside for walks or doing online exercise programs are great options (yoga, Zumba).

 Make sure you join in with the fun.
 It can be hard if you’re not feeling well yourself or if you’re having to make lots of decisions about changing your routine, but remember your child is looking to you to know how to behave.
 Show them there is still time for fun.

 Encourage communication with friends using virtual formats when face-to-face isn’t an option.

 Help your child to get enough sleep.
-You can do this by limiting the use of screens late in the evening and encourage your child to start a wind down routine about an hour before they head to bed.
+You can do this by limiting the use of screens late in the evening and encouraging your child to start a wind-down routine about an hour before they head to bed.
 This helps them prepare their body and mind for sleep."1

-To arrange psychologist counselling for children please make long appointment by Telehealth with our doctors.
-They can make mental health plan for you and give referral to psychologist.
+To arrange psychologist counselling for children please make a long appointment by Telehealth with our doctors.
+They can make mental health plan for you and give a referral to a psychologist.

-Please share this post to support our children in current pandemic.
+Please share this post to support our children in the current pandemic.